Skip to content

 Misclassifying workers as volunteers or interns

 Unpaid internships are lawful only if the individual is genuinely not a worker, for example if they are on a recognised educational placement or simply work-shadowing with no obligation to perform tasks.
 If your "intern" has set hours, performs productive work, and is expected to turn up, they are almost certainly a worker entitled to NMW.
+Charities and non-profits face particular risks here, as the line between volunteers and workers can blur quickly.
+Our HR compliance guide for charities covers volunteer classification in detail.

 Incorrect age band application